vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 ### Why We Need Autotools

-- `Autoconf` : automatically generates configure script by scans of existing tree to find its dependencies, that are supposed to work on all kinds of platforms.
+- `Autoconf` : automatically generates `configure` script by scans of existing tree to find its dependencies, that are supposed to work on all kinds of platforms.
 Configure generates a `config.h` file (from a template) which programs can include to work around portability issues.
 For example, if `HAVE_LIBPTHREAD` is not defined, use forks instead.
 - `Automake` : No need to write lengthy & complex makefiles. just define target, dependencies, flags, etc.
 - `Libtool` : simplifying the building and installation of shared libraries on any Unix-like system.
+- By ue of Autotools, Cross Plateform Development is handled smoothly

 ### Compiling Hello World With Autotools